-For most types of work permits, including the Specialist in Humanities permit to teach English, expats will need a job offer from a company in Japan before they can apply for the work permit.
+For most types of work permits, including the Specialist in Humanities permit for English teachers, expats will need a job offer from a company in Japan before applying for a work permit.
 Before officially applying for the permit, the company, acting as the applicant’s sponsor, also needs to organise a Certificate of Eligibility.
-This certificate testifies that the bearer meets the requirements for a visa.
-Once this has been obtained, the work permit is applied for at the Japanese embassy in an expat's home country.
+This certificate testifies that the applicant meets the requirements for a visa.
+The certificate is valid for three months.
+Once it has been obtained, the work permit is applied for at the Japanese embassy in an expat's home country.

 *Visa and work permit regulations are subject to change at short notice and expats are advised to contact their nearest Japanese embassy or consulate for the latest information.